Suhail Bahwan: Early life and career

-In 2002, he split with his brother, and as a result, the Saud Bahwan was divided into two groups.

-In 2016, Bahwan passed much of the responsibility for running the Saud Bahwan Group to Mohammed Nasser, his sixth child, and Amal Bahwan, his second-eldest daughter.
+In 2002, he split with his brother, and as a result, the Suhail Bahwan group was divided into two.
+In 2016, Bahwan passed much of the responsibility for running the Suhail Bahwan Group to Amal Bahwan, his second-eldest daughter.
 In 2021, he was the only Omani on Forbes' annual World's Billionaires ranking.

 During April 2022, the French prosecutor's office in Nanterre issued an international arrest warrant for Bahwan, along with former Renault CEO, Carlos Ghosn following an investigation into whether they helped divert funds from carmaker Renault to its former chair and chief executive for personal use.
 In 2022, his fortune supposedly dropped by $600 million.